 Definitions of ‘Trust’

-#3.
-When you hear the term ‘trust’ you should immediately identify this term with a ‘statutory agreement of trust’.
+3. When one hears the term ‘trust’ - they should immediately identify this term with a ‘statutory agreement of trust’.
 “A unilateral agreement of trust, between grantors as opposed to a contract of trust, which is established in accordance with various state statutes, and is therefore subject to subsequent legislation.”
 First America Research, Member Syllabus 1986

 Testamentary Trusts – Death Traps !